|Sussex, Brighton, Falmer

 UK students are eligible for home tuition fees, as are EU students with settled or pre-settled status under the EU Settlement Scheme.
 Outstanding students not eligible for home fees may be considered for a partial tuition fee waiver above that level.

-Funding is available for a September 2024 start which includes a tax-free bursary (£18,662 per annum in 2023/24) and fully paid (at the Home student level) tuition fees for 3.5 years.
+Funding is available for a September 2024 start which includes a tax-free bursary (£18,662 per annum in 2023/24) and fully paid tuition fees for 3.5 years at the home-student level (£4,712 per annum in 2023).
 Additional financial support is provided to cover short-term and long-term travel.
 Interviews of shortlisted candidates will be held in February and March initially and will continue until positions are filled.
 Applications from self-funded students interested in available projects are also welcome at any time of the year.

-For more details about the project, please contact Dr Clark Griffith: W.C.Griffith@sussex.ac.uk.
+For more details about the project, please contact Dr Elisabeth Falk: E.Falk@sussex.ac.uk.

-Please state in the Finance section of the online form that you are applying for ‘STFC/EPP/2023/02’.
+Please state in the Finance section of the online form that you are applying for ‘STFC/EPP/2023/01’.

 Type / Role: